typedpath/cloudformation2kotlin/cloudformation2kotlinsamples/tests/src/test/kotlin/com/typedpath/awscloudformation/test/serverless/typesafebackendapi/readme.md

 Its very basic - only String properties are supported and data is assumed to be contained only e.g. a Team instance contains everything below it.
 Database ids are managed outside of the domain objects.

 All the serialization code is contained in file com.typedpath.testdomain.Serialize.kt.
-This serializer is b friendly - it manages db ids and db actions.
+This serializer is db friendly - it manages db ids and db actions.

 All the db code is contained in __com.typedpath.aurora.AuroraStorer__.
 In addition to low level CRUD __AuroraStorer.kt__ also provides 2 operations that can't be specified in cloudformation: